10yx/10yx.github.io/src/countd/privacy.md

 ## Privacy by Design

-Counterr is designed with privacy as a core principle.
+countd is designed with privacy as a core principle.
 We believe a counter app should be simple, fast, and completely private.

 ## Data Collection: None

-**Counterr collects zero data.** Everything you count stays on your device.
+**countd collects zero data.** Everything you count stays on your device.

 We do not:
 - Collect any personal information